Fentonhaslam/my-terraform-website/README.md

-🚀 Build a Static Website with Terraform, S3, and CloudFront
+# 🚀 Build a Static Website with Terraform, S3, and CloudFront

-This guide walks you through creating a simple website hosted on AWS S3 with CloudFront as a CDN — using Terraform.
+This guide walks you through creating a simple website hosted on **AWS S3** with **CloudFront** as a CDN — using **Terraform**.

-By the end, you’ll:
+By the end, you’ll be able to:

-Have a working static website hosted on AWS
+- ✅ Host a working static website on AWS

-Understand how Terraform provisions AWS resources
+- ✅ Understand how Terraform provisions AWS resources

-Deploy your own HTML files to S3
+- ✅ Deploy your own HTML files to S3

+---

-1. Prerequisites
+## 1. Prerequisites

-An AWS account

-AWS CLI installed & configured (aws configure)

-Terraform
- installed
+Make sure you have the following installed and configured:
+- An **AWS account**
+- **AWS CLI** (`aws configure`)
+- **Terraform**

+---

-2. Project Setup
+## 2. Project Setup

-Create a new directory for your project:
+1. Create a new directory for your project:

    mkdir my-terraform-website && cd my-terraform-website

-Initialize a new Terraform project:
+2. Initialize a new Terraform project:

    terraform init

-You’ll create three Terraform files:
+3. You’ll create three Terraform files:

-main.tf → defines resources
+   - main.tf → defines resources

-variables.tf → stores configurable inputs
+   - variables.tf → stores configurable inputs

-outputs.tf → shows important info after deployment
+   - outputs.tf → shows important info after deployment

-(Don’t worry, details are below — you’ll write them step by step!)
+*(Don’t worry, the details are below — you’ll write them step by step!)*

+---

-3. Define the Provider
+## 3. Define the Provider

-In main.tf, start with:
+In `main.tf`, start with:

     provider "aws" {
       region = var.aws_region
     }

+---

-4. Create an S3 Bucket
+## 4. Create an S3 Bucket

-Add to main.tf:
+In `main.tf`, add:

-A bucket resource
+- An S3 bucket resource

-A bucket policy for public read
+- A bucket policy for public read

-Website hosting configuration (index.html, error.html)
+- Website hosting configuration (`index.html`, `error.html`)

+---

-5. Add CloudFront
+## 5. Add CloudFront

-Still in main.tf, define:
+Still in `main.tf`, define:

-A aws_cloudfront_distribution resource
+- An aws_cloudfront_distribution resource

-Point it to the S3 bucket as the origin
+- Point it to the S3 bucket as the origin

-Set default cache behavior
+- Set a default cache behavior

+---

-6. Variables
+## 6. Variables

-In variables.tf, add:
+In `variables.tf`, add:

     variable "aws_region" {
       default = "us-east-1"
     }

     variable "bucket_name" {
       description = "Unique bucket name"
     }

+---

-7. Outputs
+## 7. Outputs

-In outputs.tf, add:
+In `outputs.tf`, add:

     output "cloudfront_url" {
       value = aws_cloudfront_distribution.cdn.domain_name
     }

+---

-8. Deploy 🚀
+## 8. Deploy 🚀

-Run:
+Run the following:

     terraform init
     terraform apply -var="bucket_name=my-unique-bucket-name"

+---

-9. Upload Your Website
+## 9. Upload Your Website

-Create a folder site/ with index.html and error.html.
+1. Create a folder called `site/` with at least:

-Upload:
+   - index.html
+   - error.html

+2. Upload your site files to S3:

     aws s3 cp ./site/ s3://my-unique-bucket-name/ --recursive

+---

-10. Visit Your Website 🎉
+## 10. Visit Your Website 🎉

-Check the output URL:
+Check the CloudFront URL:

     terraform output cloudfront_url

+Open it in your browser and see your site live! 🚀

+---